kareemtiwari/TroveProject/README.md

 # Creating new pages
 ## Create the page
 Use Pug, static HTML, or build HTML inside the router script. which ever you are more comforatable using
+- for static page you just place your file in public, then it is available at http://localhost.com/filename.html
+- for pug pages see https://pugjs.org/api/getting-started.html
 ## Create a route
 Example "route.js" file for a pug page
 ```